The Hawks and the Sparrows: Plot

 Totò and his son Ninetto roam the neighbourhood and the countryside of Rome.
 During the walk they observe a body being removed from a house following a murder.
-They next encounter a talking crow, who is described in the intertitles thus: "For the benefit of those who were not paying attention or are in doubt, we remind you that the Crow is – as you say – a left-wing intellectual of the kind found living before Palmiro Togliatti's death."
+They next encounter a talking crow, who is provides left-wing intellectual commentary during his journeys with Totò and Ninetto.

-The Crow subsequently recounts the tale of "Fra Ciccillo" and "Fra Ninetto" (still played by Totò and Ninetto), two Franciscan friars who are bid by St. Francis to preach the Gospel to the hawks (representing the powerful) and the sparrows (representing the weak).
+The Crow subsequently recounts the tale of Fra Ciccillo and Fra Ninetto, two Franciscan friars who are bid by St. Francis to preach the Gospel to the hawks (representing the powerful) and the sparrows (representing the weak).
 After many failures, they discover the language of birds and succeed in preaching the commandment of love unto the species separately, but are not able to get them to love each other.
 The hawks continue to kill and eat the sparrows, as it is in their nature.
 Saint Francis explains the relationship between the two groups to them from a Marxist perspective and invites them to continue proselytizing.

 After the tale, the journey of Totò and Ninetto carries on, with the Crow still accompanying them.
-They encounter other individuals: land-owners who order them off their land when they are caught defecating; a family living in absolute poverty, with no food and whom Totò threatens to drive out of the house if the rent is not paid; a group of travelling actors (representing figures marginalised from society such as women, gays, the elderly, racial minorities, and the disabled) who persuade the pair to push the group's Cadillac car for them; and a rich man who is waiting for Totò to give him the money he owes him (in contrast to the earlier episode where Toto had demanded rent).
-This is followed by news footage of the funeral of Palmiro Togliatti, the long-time leader of the Italian Communist Party.
-Finally, after having met a prostitute, the two end up killing and eating the Crow, whom they found to be unconscionably boring.
+They encounter other individuals: land-owners who order them off their land when they are caught defecating; a desperately impoverished family whom Totò threatens to evict from their house if the rent is not paid; a group of traveling actors (representing figures marginalised from society such as women, gays, the elderly, racial minorities, and the disabled) who persuade the pair to push the group's Cadillac car for them; a rich man who is waiting for Totò to give him the money he owes him; mourners at the funeral of Palmiro Togliatti, the long-time leader of the Italian Communist Party; and a prostitute with whom Totò and Ninetto have sex.
+Finally, the two kill and eat the Crow, whom they found to be unconscionably boring.